-Honorable mentions include DELTARUNE, Mutant Year Zero, Return of the Obra Dinn, and Wandersong.
+Honorable mentions include DELTARUNE, Mutant Year Zero, and Return of the Obra Dinn.

-Honorable mentions include DELTARUNE, Mutant Year Zero, Return of the Obra Dinn, and Wandersong.
+Honorable mentions include DELTARUNE, Mutant Year Zero, and Return of the Obra Dinn.

 Despite playing video games for 20+ years, I've never truly felt like part of a specific game community.
 I tend to bounce from one release to the next in an effort to see everything the industry has to offer, so very rarely do I stick with a game for an extended period of time.
 That's especially true of competitive multiplayer games.
 Thus, I don't consider myself to be part of a dedicated fan base.
 I simply admire and view those communities from a distance.